Bill Maher: Awards and nominations

 Maher has received 41 Primetime Emmy Award nominations winning for Outstanding Informational Series or Special for Vice in 2015.
 He also received two Grammy Award nominations and various Producers Guild of America Award and Writers Guild of America Award nominations.
+In 2003 he was nominated at the 57th Tony Awards for the Tony Award for Best Special Theatrical Event for Bill Maher: Victory Begins at Home.
+In 2016 Vice was nominated for the Peabody Award their segment on Student debt.
 Maher was honored by High Times as "Top Pot Comic in 2006" and Real Time won a Stony Award in 2006 for "Best Cable News Show".
 High Times later designated him as "Stoner of the Year".